Set up Cloud Discovery

 Continuous reports - Analyze all logs that are forwarded from your network using Cloud App Security.
 They provide improved visibility over all data, and automatically identify anomalous use using either the Machine Learning anomaly detection engine or by using custom policies that you define.
 These reports can be created by connecting in the following ways:

-- Microsoft Defender ATP integration: Cloud App Security integrates with Microsoft Defender Advanced Threat Protection (ATP) natively, to simplify rollout of Cloud Discovery, extend Cloud Discovery capabilities beyond your corporate network, and enable machine-based investigation.
+- Microsoft Defender for Endpoint integration: Cloud App Security integrates with Defender for Endpoint natively, to simplify rollout of Cloud Discovery, extend Cloud Discovery capabilities beyond your corporate network, and enable machine-based investigation.

 - Log collector: Log collectors enable you to easily automate log upload from your network.
 The log collector runs on your network and receives logs over Syslog or FTP.

-- Zscaler integration: If you work with both Cloud App Security and Zscaler, you can integrate the two products to enhance your security Cloud Discovery experience.
-Together, Cloud App Security and Zscaler provide seamless deployment of Cloud Discovery, automatic blocking of unsanctioned apps, and risk assessment directly in the Zscaler portal.
+- Secure Web Gateway (SWG): If you work with both Cloud App Security and one of the following SWGs, you can integrate the products to enhance your security Cloud Discovery experience.
+Together, Cloud App Security and SWGs provide seamless deployment of Cloud Discovery, automatic blocking of unsanctioned apps, and risk assessment directly in the SWG's portal.

 Log process flow: From raw data to risk assessment